LassoSoft/LassoGuide/lasso_guide_source/server/command-line-tools.rst

 result in faster startup times, lower memory usage, and obfuscation of the source code.

-Libraries help keep memory usage down because only objects that are actually used are loaded They also improve startup time
-Lasso can startup by only loading the very basic builtin functions and objects and then let the rest of the system load in over time
+Libraries help keep memory usage down because only objects that are actually used are loaded.
+They also improve startup time.
+Lasso can start up by only loading the very basic built-in functions and objects and then let the rest of the system load in over time.

 A special type of library can be produced: a .bc bitcode file.
-Bitcode is a LLVM specific format that Lasso knows how to load. bitcode files can be shared across platforms on the same processor For example the same .bc file could be used on OS X x86 and CentOS x86 .bc files don't load as fast, have about 80% larger file size and consume more memory than library files compiled into a shared library but don't require GCC
+Bitcode is a LLVM-specific format that Lasso knows how to load. bitcode files can be shared across platforms on the same processor.
+For example, the same .bc file could be used on OS X x86 and CentOS x86 .bc files don't load as fast, have about 80% larger file size and consume more memory than library files compiled into a shared library, but don't require GCC.

 Prerequisites